 Completing actions and tasks using both a cyclical and linear process.
 A user moves from page to page and/or tabs, external links while also completing multiple tasks on a single page.
 The user will move from a linear process to a cyclical process intermittently.
 Multiple pages with associated tasks.
 For highly complex designs and features use a combined process.
 By breaking complex tasks down into sections and pages that are manageable (in a step by step process) people are likely to be more effective and motivated to complete them.
 Look to have a save option of the users progress to enable them to come back & finish the tasks at a later time.
 This process assist people and the business to reach the desired goals or outcomes by reducing time, improving efficiencies, user experience & usability while making the tasks more manageable.

 Simple interactions and a low level of cognitive load use a cyclical process.
 Complex interactions and intensive cognitive load look to a linear or combined process using content, instructions & design techniques (diagrams, infographics, charts, analytics, tooltips, explanations, block quotes, video & video tutorials, visual references, iconography, layout and symmetry, descriptive headers & text, more simplified/succinct language and simplified design, visual spacing & negative space e.t.c).

-Seek to minimise extraneous cognitive load.
-Try to not over simplify or reduce cognitive load too much as complex tasks require continued cognitive load in the person completing the tasks in order for the information to be retained in memory and successfully completed.
-In some applications it’s as much a learning and education process to better inform people as to what to do, rather than assuming people will automatically know or understand what is required to proceed.
+Seek to minimise extraneous cognitive load through functionally appropriate, yet simplified visual design and user interface design.
+Try to not over simplify, reduce functionality or content as complex tasks require continued load in the person completing the tasks in order for the information to be retained in memory and task successfully completed.
+It’s important for the person completing the tasks to build a mental schema and understanding even when facing difficult problems or questions.
+In some applications it’s as much a learning and education process (though various forms of design & content approaches) to better inform people as to what to do, rather than assuming people will automatically know or understand what is required to proceed.